TarasyukV/sneaker-data-exploration/README.md

 The Tableau dashboard allows you to:
 - Explore sneaker price trends
 - Analyze brand distribution
-- View the Top 10 most expensive sneakers
+- View the Top 10 sneaker models by total revenue, filtered to include only models with:
+-- above-average sales percentage
+-- below-average damage rate
 - Interact with filters and charts